3 Shelby County residents hospitalized with COVID-19 - Sidney Daily News

 The 198th case is an 81-year-old woman who is hospitalized.
 The 199th case is a 55-year-old man who is hospitalized.
 The 200th case is a 31-year-old man who is self-isolating at home.
 The 201st case is a 19-year-old woman who is self-isolating at home.
 The 202nd case is a 44-year-old man who is self-isolating at home.
 The 203rd case is a 19-year-old woman who is self-isolating at home.
 The 204th case is a 57-year-old man who is self-isolating at home.
 The 205th case is a 3-year-old girl who is self-isolating at home.
 The 206th case is a 38-year-old woman who is self-isolating at home.
 The 207th case is a 70-year-old man who is self-isolating at home.
 The 208th case is a 42-year-old woman who is self-isolating at home.

-Auglaize County has experienced a total of 85 new cases from July 17 to July 28.
-Cases include three people in the 0-10 age range, seven in the 10-20 age range, 17 in the 20-30 age range, 15 in the 30-40 age range, 13 in the 40-50 age range, 16 in the 50-60 age range, seven in the 60-70 age range, two in the 70-80 age range and five in the 80-90 age range.
-Cases include 42 people from St. Marys, 26 from Wapakoneta, five from Minster, four from Cridersville, three from New Bremen, three from Botkins and two from New Knoxville
+Auglaize County has experienced a total of 91 new cases from Friday, July 17, to Wednesday, July 29.
+Cases include three people in the 0-10 age range, seven in the 10-20 age range, 17 in the 20-30 age range, 15 in the 30-40 age range, 14 in the 40-50 age range, 19 in the 50-60 age range, eight in the 60-70 age range, three in the 70-80 age range and five in the 80-90 age range.
+Cases include 45 people from St. Marys, 27 from Wapakoneta, six from Minster, four from Cridersville, four from New Bremen, three from Botkins and two from New Knoxville.

-Miami County Public Health reported 17 new cases Tuesday, raising the county’s total to 698.
-Miami County has had 75 hospitalizations, including two new hospitalizations.
-There have been 35 deaths in the county.
-There are 478 people who are presumed recovered from the virus.
+Miami County Public Health has 711 positive cases with 3 new cases.
+Miami County has had 74 hospitalizations.
+There i one new death bringing the county’s total to 36 deaths.
+There are 492 people who are presumed recovered from the virus.

-In Darke County, 282 positive cases have been recorded with 30 hospitalizations and 26 deaths.
-There are 27 active cases in the county.
-The total number of recovered patients is 229.
+In Darke County, 305 positive cases have been recorded with 31 hospitalizations and 26 deaths.
+There are 49 active cases in the county with 23 new cases reported Wednesday.
+The total number of recovered patients is 230.

 Logan County has had 108 positive cases of COVID-19.
 There is one current hospitalization, 42 active cases and 66 recovered cases.
 One person had died in the county.

-During Tuesday’s update from the state, it was announced Ohio has 86,497 positive cases of COVID-19.
-Of those cases, 10,425 have been hospitalized with 2,488 admitted to the ICU.
-There have been 3,382 deaths related to COVID-19 in Ohio.
+During Wednesday’s update from the state, it was announced Ohio has 87,893 positive cases of COVID-19.
+Of those cases, 10,553 have been hospitalized with 2,513 admitted to the ICU.
+There have been 3,422 deaths related to COVID-19 in Ohio.

 Of the positive cases, 51% are women and 48% are men.
 The median age is 42.
 The age range of those testing posting is less than 1 year old to 109 years of age.